pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

 Rscript selection_transcripts.R gtf_file path_bed_3utr_tx num_transcripts path_bed_3utr_top_tx output_dir path_to_IVTprom path_to_WTmin path_to_WTprom

-gtf_file                                  path to the gtf annotation file path_bed_3utr_tx                          path to the directory where saving the bed file with the 3' UTR coordinates of all the transcripts num_transcripts                           number of top trascripts to select path_bed_3utr_top_tx                      path to the directory where saving the bed file with the 3' UTR coordinates of the selected transcripts output_dir                                path to the output directory where saving the Rda intermediates files path_to_IVTprom                           path to IVT PromethION bam file path_to_WTmin                             path to WT MinION bam file
+gtf_file                                  path to the gtf annotation file path_bed_3utr_tx                          path to the bed file where saving the 3' UTR coordinates of all the transcripts num_transcripts                           number of top trascripts to select path_bed_3utr_top_tx                      path to the bed file where saving the 3' UTR coordinates of the selected transcripts output_dir                                path to the output directory where saving the Rda intermediates files path_to_IVTprom                           path to IVT PromethION bam file path_to_WTmin                             path to WT MinION bam file